judycurie/judy/docs/assignments/week17.md

 ## Drafts of Slide and Video
-referenced from the root directory
+this slide and video were referenced in the final directory for the presentation:
 ![](../images/week17/presentation- draft.png)

 <video width="960"  controls>
   <source src="../../images/week17/presentation- draft.mp4" type="video/mp4">
 </video>

+Now the final video and slide are in the root directory and these files are referenced from the files for week 17.